 So… Here was my dad, finally.
 Only my dad was Elvis in Love Me Tender.
 It was disorienting.

-My dad was born at the back end of The Silent Generation, in 1941, and picked up the guitar for real in 1959, when he entered the Army.
+My dad was born at the back end of The Silent Generation, in 1941, and picked up the guitar for real, after he entered the Army on February 28, 1959.
 By 1960, he was in Korea.
 By 1962, he was already Second Chair Guitar in the ship’s orchestra on his return.
 Understand: I knew none of my father’s biography until I was an adult, and screwed up the courage to ask him.
 (My mother’s spell had rubbed off on me.)

 So, my dad was home.
 A few years later, my family moved into a real house, and we seemed more like the families I saw on TV.
 No sooner had we done that, than he was stationed in Germany.
 My parents decided that he would go alone, and my sister and I would start school in The States.
 After two years in Germany, he was back for the Bicentennial.